President/Founder: Shelley Rios, Attorney At Law

 Director: Laurie Newton, RN

-In addition to serving on the board of directors, Laurie is also the first point of contact for Operation Adopt future adopters in her role as Adoption Coordinator.
+In addition to serving on the board of directors, Laurie is also the VP of Operations at Operation Adopt and the first point of contact for future adopters in her role as Adoption Coordinator.
 As if that weren't enough, Laurie is also a nurse at Children’s Hospital Los Angeles – where she has been delivering compassionate care for 33 years.
 She is a Certified Pediatric Nurse and cares for patients of all ages.
 In 2017, Laurie was recognized with the DAISY Award given to exceptional nurses commended by leadership and peers for their compassionate care at the bedside of sick and injured children.
 Over the years, Laurie has learned that talking about and showing photos of her dogs and dogs and cats for adoption to her patients has relaxed them and put a smile on their faces.
 She tells people hat volunteering at Operation Adopt lets her combine her love of animals with her love of caring for people.

 Director: Dr. Sergio Rios, MVZ (médico veterinario zootecnista)